Bovini: Placement within Bovinae

-The fossil record
+Fossil record

 The earliest known wild cattle originated from Asia south of the Himalayas during the Late Miocene.
-This is not only supported by the fossil record but also the fact that south Asia has the highest diversity of wild cattle on planet, as well as the fact the southeast Asian saola is the basal most of the living species.
+This is not only supported by the fossil record but also the fact that South Asia has the highest diversity of wild cattle on the planet, as well as the fact the southeast Asian saola is the basal most of the living species.
 At some point after the divergence of the three subtribes around 13.7 million years ago, bovins migrated into Africa from Asia where they have diversified into many species.
-During the Pliocene epoch some bovins left Africa and entered Europe, where they have evolved into hardy, cold-adapted species.
+During the Pliocene epoch some bovines left Africa and entered Europe, where they have evolved into hardy, cold-adapted species.
 During the Ice Age ancestors of the bison had colonized North America from Eurasia over the Bering Land Bridge in two waves, the first being 135,000 to 195,000 years ago and the second being 21,000 to 45,000 years ago.

 Below is the list of fossil species that have been described so far listed in alphabetical order that currently do not fit in any of the existing subtribes: